LucasAlfare/FLTimer/README.md

 - Specific training tools (blindfolded, speffz helpers, a nice keyboard for sequence typing, and so on);
-- Networking: 1 or more cubers will be able to connect each other in the timer and share their solutions eand statistics in real time;
+- Networking: 1 or more cubers will be able to connect each other in the timer and share their solutions and statistics in real time;
 - Virtual 3D puzzles to play/time.

 All of these features I plan to implement by myself as best as I can, using only my own knowledge.
 Reinventing the